BBro2137/KulkiGUI/README.md

 # The *CRAZY* [Forsaken](https://www.roblox.com/games/18687417158/Forsaken) script
 - 60+ features![^1]
 - over a year of development!
-- and its all keyless! completely free!
 - 3 UI styles if you dont like the default one![^2]
 - 0 AI Usage.[^3]
+- and its all keyless! completely free!
 ```luau
  loadstring(game:HttpGet('https://raw.githubusercontent.com/BBro2137/KulkiGUI/refs/heads/main/source'))()
 ```
 > paste this into your executor of choice to load the newest version of kulki gui from the web OR download the latest kulki gui release and then open the .lua file (the obfuscated code) with any text editor (like windows built-in notepad) and paste it into your executor

-"you're so done i just got wallhacks" - said everybody after executing kulki gui
+"you're so done i just got wallhacks" - that one john doe skin and everyone after executing kulki gui